 "A difference of 7 percent could make a significant difference for technologies that are safety-related or that we interact with on a regular basis," Feng says.
 "For example, this could make a difference in determining where to locate traffic signs to make them more noticeable to drivers, or where to place important information on a website to highlight that information for users."

-More information: The paper, "Upper Visual Field Advantage in Localizing a Target among Distractors," is published online in the open-access journal i-Perception. i-perception.perceptionweb.com… l/I/article/i0625rep
+The paper, "Upper Visual Field Advantage in Localizing a Target among Distractors," is published online in the open-access journal i-Perception. i-perception.perceptionweb.com/journal/I/article/i0625rep